Writer, Editor, & Lecturer in

 Dr. Frechette earned his doctorate in Old Testament at Harvard University and his Master of Divinity degree at the Jesuit School of Theology (Berkeley); he is currently pursuing a Master of Social Work degree at Salem State University.
 He served on the faculty of the Boston College School of Theology and Ministry until 2014 and since then has held visiting faculty positions at St. Mary’s University (San Antonio) and College of the Holy Cross (Worcester, MA).
 He is a contributing editor for New Testament Abstracts, and his work as a freelance editor includes acquiring academic biblical books for Paulist Press.
 He has done pastoral work in numerous parishes, hospitals, and prisons in Northern and Southern California and in Massachusetts.
-He currently conducts a private practice in spiritual direction and pastoral counseling in Shrewsbury, MA and can also arrange to see clients in downtown Boston.
+He currently conducts a private practice in spiritual direction, however he is not currently taking new clients for spiritual direction.

 Here are are some selections from Dr. Frechette's publications: